LenweSaralonde/musician-midi-pico-translator/README.md

 ## Schematic

-The circuit consists of a minimalistic MIDI IN shield for the Raspberry Pi Pico.
+The circuit is a minimalistic MIDI IN shield for the Raspberry Pi Pico.

 ![Raspberry Pi Pico MIDI shield](img/schematic.png)

-It's built around the 4N35 optocoupler and it's designed accordingly to the MIDI specifications to limit potential damage to your gear in case of incorrect connection.
+It's built around the 4N35 optocoupler and is designed according to the MIDI specifications to limit potential damage to your gear in case of incorrect connection.

 Any other MIDI shield design works, as long as it's compatible with the Raspberry Pi Pico and routes the MIDI IN to the Pico `UART0 RX` pin (2).

-## Build
+## How to build

-The easiest solution is to build the circuit on a perfboard.
+The simplest solution is to build the circuit on a perfboard.

 The components are placed under the Raspberry Pi to reduce the device footprint.

 ![Raspberry Pi Pico MIDI shield zero PCB layout](img/raspberry-pi-pico-midi-shield-zero-pcb-layout.png)

-Components list:
+Parts list:
-* 1x Raspberry Pi Pico
+* 1x Raspberry Pi Pico H (with pins)
 * 1x 67 x 21 mm (26 x 8 holes) Single-sided zero PCB / perfboard
 * 2x 20-way header sockets
 * 1x 180° DIN socket